spacebanana420/tanuki/doc/recorder.md

 Make sure to enable safe mode when you are configuring the capture options, this will fix it.
 Note that safemode prevents framerates above 60 as well, though you only have a reason to record at higher than 60 FPS if you raised the game's framerate with vpatch.

+### The video file is very large!

+A video's file size is determined by its bitrate.
+If the encoder you chose has a bitrate setting, you can lower the bitrate to create a smaller video file.
+If the encoder has a quality or CRF setting instead, use a value that represents less quality (higher for CRF, for example).

+## Tanuki didn't record any video!

+If Tanuki didn't record any video, your encoding configuration might be incompatible with your system.
+You might have chosen a GPU-based encoder that requires an NVIDIA or Intel GPU, but you don't have a compatible hardware.

 <p align="center">
 <img src="../images/yuuka.png" height="230"/>
 </p>